Tyre Safety Awareness with the WI (Women’s Institute)

 Tyre Safety Talks for Employee Driver Safety

-Client: Various UK Employers and Fleet Operators
+Client: UK Employers & Fleet Organisations Across Multiple Sectors

 Service Delivered: Tyre Safety Awareness Sessions

-Audience: Employees driving for work purposes
+Audience: Employees driving for work purposes (company vehicles and grey fleet)

 Overview

-Challenge
+The Challenge

 Our Approach